Mythra/CafeGLSL/README.md

 # CafeGLSL - Shader Compiler for Wii U

 This project is an experimental runtime GLSL shader compiler library for the Wii U. It's implemented as a fork of Mesa.
 The compiler is currently designed for runtime use, meaning you invoke it from your application to compile shaders on the fly.
-It's not designed to be used as a standalone tool, but support for this may be added in the future.
+However, a sample standalone binary exists, and can be used to pre-compile `.gsh` shader files.

 Why make this?
 By default, Wii U offers no way to compile shaders dynamically during runtime, yet many games, render API translation layers and other dependencies rely on this.
 This project is intended to fill this void.